h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.dividend-discount-model.md

 The DDM is based on the theory that the value of a company is the present worth of the sum of all of its future dividend payments.

-DDM is a variant of [[DCF model|notes.tutorial.stock-valuation.discounted-cash-flow-model]], called an equity discounted cash flow model.
+DDM is a variant of [[DCF model|notes.tutorial.stock-valuation.dcf-model]], called an equity discounted cash flow model.

 ## Formula
 Mathetically,